-Chou is currently co-editing and co-curating C.C.
+Chou recently co-curated and co-edited and C.C.
 Wang: Lines of Abstraction (Hirmer Verlag, 2023) on the artistic experimentations of twentieth century’s preeminent connoisseur and collector of Chinese art.
-The exhibition and publication are carried out in collaboration with Daniel Greenberg (University of Minnesota) and students at Hunter College and the University of Minnesota.
-Chou’s second book-in-progress, Shaping Time: Art of Rebirth in China and Inner Asia, explores the visual and material culture of reincarnation within the Gelukpa sphere of influence from the seventeenth to the twentieth century.
+The exhibition and publication are carried out in collaboration with Daniel M. Greenberg (University of Minnesota) and students at Hunter College and the University of Minnesota.
+Chou is a member of the advisory council at the Rubin Museum of Art, where she also served as an advisory member of Project Himalayan Art and contributed to the newly published Himalayan Art in 108 Objects.
+Chou’s current book-in-progress, Shaping Time: Art of Rebirth in China and Inner Asia, explores the visual and material culture of reincarnation within the Gelukpa sphere of influence from the seventeenth to the twentieth century.